alitari/mockgo-server/README.md

 # mockgo-server

 *mockgo-server* is a lightweight http server which can be used to mock http endpoints. *mockgo-server* is designed for horizontal scaling and feels at home in cloud environments like kubernetes.
+The main software design principles are:

+- **Simplicity** : easy configuration with human readable yaml files with reasonable defaults
+- **Scalability** : mockgo-server is designed for horizontal scaling.
+Therefore it can be used in environments with high http traffic ( e.g. for performance/load tests )
+- **Flexibility** : sometimes requirements for mocking requests goes beyond static responses.
+With templating mechanism and state management it is possible to implement particular logic for building responses.

 ## mockfiles and endpoints